itpresidents/thesis-2020-info/content/docs/thesis-presentations/guide-for-students.md

 2. [Make sure your video camera is turned on, and your audio is enabled](#Make-sure-your-video-camera-is-turned-on-and-your-audio-is-enabled)
 3. When it is your turn to present, click to share your screen and start presenting. ![](https://i.imgur.com/bDq6v8k.png)

-If your presentation has audio or a video, **make sure to check the boxes 'Share computer sound' and 'Optimize for full-screen video clip'**
+If your presentation has audio or a video, **make sure to check the boxes 'Share computer sound'**

+**Update: Don't use 'Optimize for full-screen video clip' unless you've tested it** beforehand.
+We've found that this feature doesn't work as well as lowering your screen resolution.

 ![](https://i.imgur.com/8jewYcc.png)